john-cd/rust_howto/bk/src/crate_selection/state_of_the_art.md

 You will find below links to "Are we ... yet?" websites and similar.
 They list key libraries and tools and provide an idea of the current state of the art in a given domain.

 - General:
-  - [Are We Rust Yet?][are-we-rust-yet~github]↗: Awesome list of "Are We *thing* Yet" for Rust.
+  - [Are We Rust Yet?][are-we-rust-yet~repo]↗: Awesome list of "Are We *thing* Yet" for Rust.
     - [Are We ...
 Yet?
 (Mozilla Wiki)][areweyet~website]↗.
-  - [Not Yet Awesome Rust][not-yet-awesome-rust~github]↗: a list of Rust code and resources that do NOT exist yet.
+  - [Not Yet Awesome Rust][not-yet-awesome-rust~repo]↗: a list of Rust code and resources that do NOT exist yet.
 - By Topic:
   - [Are We Web Yet?][are-we-web-yet?~website]↗.
   - [Are We Async Yet?][are-we-async-yet?~website]↗.